Biden’s Gun Control Executive "Order" or "Actions"?… We may be getting played here…

 Frequently Asked Questions

-What is the key difference between an executive action and an executive order regarding gun control?
+What is the main difference between an executive order and an executive action regarding gun control?

-An executive order is a legally binding directive with the force of law, published in the Federal Register.
-An executive action is a weaker directive, often for reporting or study, with little legal weight and not published in the Federal Register.
+An executive order is a legally binding directive from the President, published in the Federal Register, with the force of law.
+An executive action is a weaker directive, often not published, carrying little legal weight and not subject to the same review.

-Why is it important to distinguish between executive actions and executive orders?
+Why is the distinction between executive actions and executive orders important for gun control policy?

 What did Jen Psaki state about Biden's gun control measures?